Competitive Pricing Intelligence

 Tier 1 Reasoning

-Opus 4.6 receives ONE aggregate call with all per-competitor research profiles.
+This step exists because raw data alone is not enough. the primary reasoning model receives ONE aggregate call with all per-competitor research profiles.
 Performs cross-competitor pricing strategy analysis: market-wide trends, coordinated moves, pricing position assessment.
 Generates per-competitor recommendations (RESPOND/MONITOR/IGNORE) and top-3 priority actions.

 Formatter